narinluangrath/cypress-wait-for-stable-dom/README.md

 # cypress-wait-for-stable-dom

-> Wait until DOM is stable before continuing with test.
+> Wait until the DOM is stable before continuing with test.
 Useful for visual regression testing.